itsayellow/hue-api-docs/README.md

 must only be key/value pairs, where the values are not another compound object but either a string or a number or a boolean.

+There are a maximum number of 8 actions in a given rule.

 #### Rule Conditions

 For some reason the value for `"value"` must be a string, e.g. `"1"` NOT `1`.